How to start a fish and chips shop

 How should you price your business?

 An HMRC estimate of the fish and chip industry states that you might expect gross profits of around 50% – where some achieve more, others less.
 This comes down to economic preparation, effective portion control and reasonable pricing.
-All of which you can get advice on from trade organisations, like the NFFF.
-Other factors like the standard of the premises and image you project is up to you.
+All of which you can get advice on from trade organisations like the National Federation of Fish Friers (NFFF).
+Other factors, like the standard of the premises and the image you project, are up to you.

 How can you attract further business?